 4. Increase road safety in real-time

 Mapon provides the full video telematics solution, from hardware installation to fleet management software.
-After the setup is done, the fleet manager can easily watch livestreams, receive event notifications and access memory card footage from the Mapon platform.
+After the setup is done, the fleet manager can easily watch live streams, receive event notifications and access memory card footage from the Mapon platform.
 We adapt to your needs by supporting different camera models and setups, as well as software functionality.

 Here’s an overview of Mapon video camera solutions